Coffee jelly: Description

 Coffee jelly is made from sweetened coffee added to agar, a gelatinous substance made from algae and called kanten in Japanese.
 It may also be made from gelatin rather than agar, which is more common in European and American cuisine.

 It is often cut into cubes and served in a variety of dessert dishes and beverages.
 Cubes of coffee jelly are sometimes added to milkshakes, at the bottom of an ice cream float, or to garnish an ice cream sundae.
 Coffee jelly is often added to a cup of hot or iced coffee, with cream and gum syrup added.
 Condensed milk is poured over cubes of chilled coffee jelly in a bowl.

 Popular culture

-Coffee jelly has appeared numerous times in the manga and anime series The Disastrous Life of Saiki K. as the main character Kusuo Saiki's favorite food.
+Coffee jelly appears numerous times throughout the manga The Disastrous Life of Saiki K. and its anime adaptation as the titular Kusuo Saiki's favorite food.